agnnn/Pythian-Devops-Automation-Project/README.md

 # Change directory to the root of the project (where the vagrant file is located)
 $ cd Pythian-Devops-Automation-Project

-# This command creates and configures guest machines according to our Vagrantfile
+# start a new virtual machine based on the Vagrantfile in our current directory.
 $ vagrant up
 ```
 # Access to Apache Server